Leedwon/GitHubApiClient/README.md

 # GitHubApiClient

-A simple project for presenting github's repos based on **MVVM clean architecrure**.
+A simple project for presenting github's repos based on **MVVM clean architecture**.

 #### App Features
 * finding repos that belongs to user.